-You can call our Faculty Relations Liaison, Megan at our main office at (800) 285-3276 ext.
+You can call our HR Specialist, Megan at our main office at (800) 285-3276 ext.
 140

 Paperfun is our fun word for paperwork (W-4, I-9, Physical Exam, etc.).
 These are federal, state, and SuperCamp mandated forms that we must collect in order for you to work.

 The due date for all Paperfun will be outlined in your contract and/or specified by your hiring manager.
 If you are having issues meeting the deadline please emailStaffing@supercamp.comand let us know why.
 If we do not receive your Paperfun by the specified date and we have not heard from you, your contract could be cancelled and your position may be filled by a different candidate.
 We will however contact you first to provide notice of your new employment status.

 The HR Operations Department will make every effort to ensure that staff members are placed at their desired sites, however it cannot be guaranteed.
 Our goal with placement is to create well balanced teams with a variety of experience levels in order to create a successful experience for all staff.
 To do this, we maintain a proactive approach that sets both sides up with a reasonable timeline to get you materials, training, and adequate time to prepare.
 Three factors that affect placement are as follows:

 1. Flexibility with your Availability

 – more availability for longer periods of time that align with the calendar.
 This allows us to run several scenarios for your placement.
 Although we would like to work with your interest in mind as well, submitting your availability for only the sites you are interested may limit your placement options.

 2. Level of Experience

 – this refers to the number of camps you have worked with consistent growth and feedback on your evaluations.
 This allows us to place staff with a variety of skill level with you at site.
 Think coaching and mentorship, levels of ability and experience in your position, and who your position interacts with.

 3. Knowledge of our Curriculum